GreptimeTeam/docs/docs/reference/sql/data-types.md

 :::warning Limitation

-1. The gRPC protocol does not support inserting JSON data through automatic table creation.
-However, you can manually create a table and insert JSON data by defining the JSON column as a String type.
-2. The insertion of JSON data using MySQL protocol prepared statements is not supported.
+The insertion of JSON data using MySQL protocol prepared statements is not supported.

 :::